fronzbot/fronzbot.github.io/_posts/2017-09-22-diy-heart-rate-monitor-using-your-smartphone.md

 # Extract Red/Green/Blue Channels

 This next part does a few very important things.
-First, we iterate over the video frame by frame and, at each frame, we average every single pixel in the frame together.
+First, we iterate over the video frame by frame and, at each frame, we average every single pixel in the frame.
 Why?
 Well, ultimately, we don't care about the intensity of individual pixels.
 What we care about is the total light change over the whole finger, so we get much better data when we average each pixel as we remove the variation of small localized areas and have a much larger area to work with.
-Basically, we're using our expensive CMOS image sensor as a photodiode.
+Basically, we're using our expensive CMOS image sensor as a single photodiode.
 Talk about overkill...

 Once we create our single massive pixel, we need to extract the RGB channels so we can process them independently.
 The code below specifically saves each color, but I only end up using the red channel.
-This is because skin is really good at reflecting red light, so the intensity of the red channel is far superior to that of blue or green.
+This is because skin is really bad at absorbing red light, so the intensity of the red channel is far superior to that of blue or green.
 Due to this fact, the red light will undoubtedly provide us with the best information.

 ```python
 colors = {'red': [], 'green': [], 'blue': []}